Q: Why don’t I eat the Standard American Diet?

 Generally, I eat organic grass-fed and finished beef; free-roaming chicken and their eggs; fish (in my case, wild-caught sockeye salmon or sardines); pork; colorful vegetables (raw, fermented raw or cooked, and drizzled with chicken fat, rendered lard, beef tallow, or cold-pressed olive oil); whole fresh fruits; sprouted nuts and seeds; coffee or loose-leaf tea; fresh spring water; an occasional alcoholic beverage (in my case, red wine); and fresh baked, organic grain-free muffins that, currently, I make from sprouted organic quinoa flour.

 As you may have noticed, there is no soy on that list.
 There also are no grains, white potatoes, sugar/sweeteners (see below for more on sugar/sweeteners), or as I mentioned before, dairy.
-(Update: As of December 23, 2015, I have begun incorporating organic white potatoes and organic, sprouted rice back into my diet, occasionally.
+(Update: As of December 23, 2015, I have begun incorporating organic white potatoes and organic, sprouted rice back into my diet, but only about two times a week each.
+Sometimes I have neither.
 See “Safe Starches, The Perfect Health Diet.
-Update: May 19, 2016: When I went back off butter again three months ago, I also went off white potatoes, unsure what really was the culprit in my rashes returning).

 For cooking and baking, I currently use organic coconut oil or fat from organic, pasture-raised animals or free-range chickens (these fats do not oxidize when heated, which is harmful to the body.)
 Although I do eat organic fresh or frozen unsweetened whole fruit, I for the most part limit my intake to two or three servings a day (sometimes I do splurge); current thought is that even too much natural sugar can wreak havoc with the immune system.